United Nations Intergovernmental Panel on Climate Change report published

 - Part of:

-- Climate change impact in developing countries, Energy and climate change: evidence and analysis, Climate change international action, Climate change adaptation, Greenhouse gas emissions Germany, Japan, and United Kingdom
+- Climate change impact in developing countries, Energy and climate change: evidence and analysis, Climate change international action, Climate change adaptation, Greenhouse gas emissions, Germany, and Japan

 - 31 March 2014